NHS: High Court awards £10m compensation

 Ayla Ellison, who is now seven, suffered a severe haemorrhage in the womb as a result of staff negligence at Furness General Hospital in Barrow, Cumbria.

 She has severe quadriplegic spastic cerebral palsy, the High Court in London heard.
 She also has epilepsy, is effectively blind and has to be fed using a tube.
+This article was featured in the Daily Mail:

 - Ayla Ellison, 7, was left with catastrophic brain damage by NHS blunders